 What to do if you are served with divorce papers out of the blue?

-At this point, you may be asking yourself how will you ever be able to read through divorce pleadings and understand what is being provided to you in the documents.
+At this point, you may be asking yourself how you will ever be able to read through divorce pleadings and understand what is being provided to you in the documents.
 You may be a plumber, electrician, teacher, accountant, or another profession that does not involve the law 1 bit.
 You've never read a legal document in your life and have no interest in learning to do so at this point in your life, either.
 After all, isn't that what an attorney's for?
-I want to encourage you to take ownership of your case and part of that ownership means understanding as much as you can about the process even before an attorney is hired.
+I want to encourage you to take ownership of your case, and part of that ownership means understanding as much as you can about the process even before an attorney is hired.

-Even if you are caught off guard by having a divorce filed against you that does not mean that you can stand idly by.
+Even if you are caught off guard by having a divorce filed against you, that does not mean that you can stand idly by.
 The law allows you some time to get back on your feet as far as responding to the original petition for divorce filed by your spouse.
-Your spouse will not be able to proceed without you in the divorce and here she bylaw must provide you with notice of any hearing or other case setting once you file your answer.
+Your spouse will not be able to proceed without you in the divorce, and here she bylaw must provide you with notice of any hearing or other case setting once you file your answer.
 Talk with an attorney as quickly as possible and interview multiple lawyers before selecting one to represent you.

 Final thoughts on whether or not there is an advantage to filing first for divorce

-Whether or not you choose to file for divorce depends on several factors that are specific to you and your family.
+Whether or not you choose to file for divorce depends on several specific factors for you and your family.
 I cannot possibly tell you whether or not a divorce is right for you or whether you should hold off in hopes of a reconciliation with your spouse.
 However, I think it boils down to, on a certain level, whether or not you feel like the marriage is salvageable and whether or not you and your spouse are both willing to put in the effort to save the marriage.
 At a certain point, you have to decide whether or not you are willing to put in the work.
-If you get to the stage in your life where you are not willing to put in the work to salvage the marriage then it is time for a divorce.
+If you get to the stage in your life where you are not willing to put in the work to salvage the marriage, then it is time for a divorce.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-if you have any questions about the material contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and via video. these consultations can go a long way towards helping you learn more about the world of Texas family law as well as about the circumstances facing you and your family in whatever stage of a case you find yourself in.
+if you have any questions about the material in today's blog post; please do not hesitate to contact the Law Office of Bryan Fagan.
+Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and via video.
+These consultations can go a long way towards helping you learn more about the world of Texas family law as well as about the circumstances facing you and your family in whatever stage of a case you find yourself in.